 - If a proper diet does not fix your issue, then consider medicine and/or a visit to the doctor.

 If you have any suggestions on how to treat PCOS naturally with juicing or otherwise; or if you have your own story of you treated your PCOS, please tell us in the comment section below.
 I always love to hear tips and encouraging stories from other women!

-I am now supplementing my juicing regimen by treating PCOS with inositol.
+I am now supplementing my juicing regimen by treating PCOS with inositol and spearmint tea.
 Combined, juicing and inositol are naturally making a bigger difference for me than Metformin was ever able to accomplish.